 • The submission is acceptable and that the application will be validated upon receipt, or

-• Provide you with a response identifying where the submission is deficient and detail what needs to be done to enable any subsequent application to be made valid upon receipt.
+• Provide a response identifying where the submission is deficient and detail what needs to be done to enable any subsequent application to be made valid upon receipt.

 What the pre-validation service does not cover

 The pre-validation service is purely an administrative function.
-The advice that it provides simply reviews what has been submitted and whether additional information needs to be submitted to enable the application to be made valid.
-It does not:
+The advice that it provides simply reviews what has been submitted and whether additional information needs to be.

-• Convey any acceptance as to the suitability or otherwise of the proposed development from a planning perspective.
-This is obviously the subject to a separate planning assessment through the planning application process;
+• Convey any acceptance as to the suitability of the proposed development from a planning perspective;

 • Check the quality or detail of supporting professional reports and assessment being submitted;

 • Negate the need for additional information which may need to be submitted subsequently as a result of the planning application process.

 What happens if you disagree with guidance and advice given?